How to Stop Overthinking and Take Action

 4. Name the fear directly

 Instead of letting fear hide behind “I need more information” or “I am just not ready yet,” name it directly.
 Write it down: “I am afraid that if I start this business and it fails, people will think I am not capable.”
 Once the fear is named, it loses much of its power.
-You can evaluate it honestly instead of letting it run silently in the background, disguised as rational caution.
+You can evaluate it honestly instead of letting it run in the background, disguised as rational caution.

 5. Start before you feel ready